The Master of Rasina and Župa

 ABOVE RIGHT: The view from the highest part of the town reaches all the way to the Rtanj pyramid on the east

 The abundance of mobile archaeological material, including elements of Moravian-style architectural ornamentation, fresco fragments, and a skeletal grave located on the exterior side of the wall, suggests the presence of a church at the site of a partially explored structure in the northeastern sector of the town.
 This building dates to the earliest phase of construction, specifically the second half of the 14th century.
-South of the fortress, on a gentle slope, lies a suburbium (outer settlement) with a plaza and one defensive tower, the remains of which are still partially visible today.
+South of the fortress, on a gentle slope, lies a suburbium (outer settlement) with a square and a defensive tower, the remains of which are still partially visible today.
 Archaeological excavations and conservation efforts at the fortress have been carried out on several occasions.
 The unearthed artefacts are now housed in the National Museum of Kruševac and the Institute for the Protection of Cultural Monuments of Kraljevo, with a smaller collection held at the Local History Museum of Župa.

 ABOVE LEFT AND RIGHT: Today, the wavy hillsides around Koznik are covered with meadows, vineyards, and orchards

-Interesting findings
+Interesting Findings

 ABOVE: Koznik at sunset

-From the ancient writings
+From the Old Writings

 ABOVE: Koznik is considered one of the most beautiful and photogenic Serbian fortresses